 Management Of Brushing And Hair Loss

 Additionally, brushing helps reduce the amount of hair and dandruff you'll find on your furniture and floors, especially when outside temperatures warm up and hair loss increases.
-You just need to brush it from head to toe, as much as needed.
+You just need to brush him from head to toe, as much as needed.
 Don't forget to use a comb to maintain his undercoat as well.

 Give Your Cat A Bath